-David Harsanyi is a senior editor at The Federalist and the author of the forthcoming book "The People Have Spoken (and They Are Wrong): The Case Against Democracy."
+David Harsanyi is a senior editor at The Federalist and the author of "The People Have Spoken (and They Are Wrong): The Case Against Democracy."
 Follow him on Twitter @davidharsanyi.
 To find out more about David Harsanyi and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate Web page at www.creators.com.

 COPYRIGHT 2014 CREATORS.COM